Flerp/mod-dk-level-one/README.md

 1. Skips the DK Starting Zone
 2. Create stat distribution from level 1-54 for DKs
+3. Teleports characters to their proper starting zone
-3. Modify and create new spell ranks for some DK Spells/Abilities, to keep them balanced with other classes as they level
+4. NYE - Modify and create new spell ranks for some DK Spells/Abilities, to keep them balanced with other classes as they level
-4. Removes the riding skill and the DK mount (Learnable at level 40 from trainers)
+5. NYE - Removes the riding skill and the DK mount (Learnable at level 40 from trainers)
-5. Removes Flight Path learned locations
+6. NYE - Removes Flight Path learned locations

 ## How to use ingame